kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Kubernetes_DNS/transcript.md

 /etc/resolv.conf
 ```

-In my case, this is my local router's ip address, which means that my local router is also my dns server, however behind the scenese, my router is actually relaying dns requests to one my internet service provider's dns servers.
+In my case, this is my local router's ip address, which means that my local router is also my dns server, however behind the scenes, my router is actually relaying dns requests to one my internet service provider's dns servers.
 You can also perform manual dns using the nslookup command.

 ```bash
 $ nslookup codingbee.net